Rajeswararao89/CI-CD-Implementation-with-fullstack-webapp/README.md

-# 🚀 CI/CD Implementation with Fullstack Web Application
+# 🚀 CI/CD Implementation for Fullstack Web Application

 This project demonstrates a complete DevOps pipeline with a **FastAPI backend** and a **Next.js frontend**.
 The application is containerized using **Docker**, deployed on **AWS ECS (Fargate)**, infrastructure provisioned with **Terraform**, and integrated with **CI/CD using GitHub Actions**.